A hippo's head partially comes above the water, with water being blown from its nostrils

 A giraffe stands eating leaves from a treeChipembele Wildlife Education Trust

-Since early 2018 we have been partnering with Chipembele Wildlife Education Trust.
-This well-established grassroots conservation education organisation operates in communities close to Mfuwe in Zambia, adjacent to South Luangwa National Park.
-The National Park is home to more than 60 species of mammals and almost 500 species of birds.
+Since early 2018, we have been partnering with Chipembele Wildlife Education Trust – a well-established grassroots conservation education organisation.
+This operates in communities close to Mfuwe in Zambia, adjacent to South Luangwa National Park, home to more than 60 species of mammals and almost 500 species of birds.

 When large populations of wildlife live in close proximity to people, it can increase human-wildlife conflict.
 That makes this area an important focus for both people and wildlife.
 Chipembele runs a long-standing programme of engagement in approximately 50 schools in the greater Mfuwe area, along with many communities.